 We provide beginner and improver sessions that help young people enter the world of cycling and help adults get back into riding.
 Have a look through our sessions to see what would benefit you.
 Individual and group sessions are available.
 We also run regular social rides, that don’t focus on coaching but help increase confidence and build your riding network with likeminded individuals.

-I have been a teacher for 5 years and have been coaching sport for the last 12 years.
-As well as running Juniper Cycles, I also work with primary school children teaching them how to ride safely on the roads.
+Before becoming an outdoor instructor, I was a teacher for 5 years and have been coaching sport for the last 12 years.

 I love a challenge and spend my spare time bikepacking, hiking, riding with friends and walking my two dogs.